 - F1 visa Grace Periods: Upon completion of the program requirements, and/or completion of optional practical training, F1 students must leave the U.S.A. within a 60 day grace period, or change to another immigration status within the time allowed, usually within the first 45 days of the grace period.
 A student who obtains permission from an International Student Advisor prior to withdrawing from VIU will have 15 days to depart the US.
 However, a student who withdraws without prior approval or terminates the course of study has zero (0) days to leave the US.
 The student must depart the US immediately.

 - Financial Support: If there are any changes in a student’s financial status and sponsorship information such as a change in sponsor or receipt of scholarship and/or other financial aid, the student must report this change to the International Student Advisor within 10 days of this change.

-- Complete a timely reinstatement application if the student has become out-of status.
-ISS office will make decision on recommending student for reinstatement based on student’s demonstration of intension to continue studying.
+- Complete a timely reinstatement application if the student has become out-of-status.
+ISS office will make a decision on recommending a student for reinstatement based on the student’s demonstration of intension to continue studying.

 For more information about F1 visa rules and regulations for international students, students should consult with the International Student Advisor/DSO in the ISS Office.